top of page

 CENSSS draws together a consortium of leading industrial organisations across Aerospace industry.
 In CENSSS, these companies work with researchers from the University of Oslo, FFI and UCLA.

-Jotne EPM Technology is a member of the Jotne group, specializing in system/product (PLM) information and Open Simulation Data Manage- ment, technologies required to successfully build your Digital Twin.
-Since 1990 the company has developed database solutions to handle prod- uct standards such as ISO 10303 STEP, PLCS, AIA/ASD S-Series, ECSS etc. These are open specifications with public availability used by aeronautics, space and defence related industries to manage information about complex systems.
-Jotne products are used by clients all over the world, including Airbus Defence and Space, Leonardo, BAE Systems, Lockheed martin, the European Space Agency and many other leading aeronautics, space and defence contractors.
+Jotne Connect is a member of the Jotne group, specializing in system/product (PLM) information and Open Simulation Data Management, technologies required to successfully build your Digital Twin.
+Since 1994, the company has developed database solutions to handle product standards such as ISO 10303 STEP, PLCS, AIA/ASD S-Series, ECSS etc. These are open specifications with public availability used by aeronautics, space, and defence related industries to manage information about complex systems.
+Jotne prod ucts are used by clients all over the world, including Airbus Defence and Space, Leonardo, BAE Systems, Lockheed Martin, the European Space Agency and many other leading aeronautics, space, and defence contractors.
 In addition, many high-end software vendors trust in Jotne solutions.

-Recently Jotne sponsored a PhD student on the subject of Digital Twin, which a subject Jotne want to inject and continue to work with in the CENSSS activities.
-Space programmes are managed by large companies facing considerable integration challenges, both in-house and externally.
+Jotne has a strong focus on Digital Twins, a subject Jotne want to inject and further explore with in the CENSSS activities.
+Space programs are managed by large companies facing considerable integration challenges, both in-house and externally.
 Product components are often made in different countries, and when new factories are built, other companies may be responsible for maintaining the product in question.
-Using Standard Based Digital Twins based on open and publicly available specifications makes it easier to trace products and sensor infor- mation, and to integrate these in a well-arranged manner.
+Using Standard Based Digital Twins based on open and publicly available specifications makes it easier to trace products and sensor information, and to integrate these in a well-arranged manner.
 This improves data exchange, sharing and archiving processes, cutting both time and cost, yet improving quality.

 NeoLogo.jpg

-The hyperspectral imaging activities at NEO started in 1995 with the HISS (Hyperspectral Imager for Small Satellites) project for ESA.
-The R&D activities in hyperspectral imaging have been internally funded through commercialization of the technology together with participation in several EU projects, as well as projects funded by the Ministry of Defense, the Norwegian Research Council, etc. Today, HySpex is established as an industry-leading brand for both airborne and ground-based hyperspectral imaging.
+The hyperspectral imaging activities at NEO started in 1995 with the HISS (Hyperspectral Imager for Small Satel lites) project for ESA.
+The R&D activities in hyperspectral imaging have been internally funded through commer cialization of the technology together with participation in several EU projects, as well as projects funded by the Ministry of Defense, the Norwegian Research Council, etc. Today, HySpex is established as an industry-leading brand for both airborne and ground-based hyperspectral imaging.
 HySpex sensors are renowned for their stability, flexibility and superior data quality.
+In spring 2024, space was established as a new business area, and NEO has cur rently several ongoing space related activities.

 • Product development, in order to remain at the forefront in the field of hyperspectral imaging.